Skip to content

 In-use storagebelow 30°C or refrigerated, up to 1 month

-Price narratives tend to steamroll these.
+Price narratives steamroll these.
 They shouldn't.
-The lived experience of Saxenda is a daily shot, a one-week titration cadence, a 12-week verdict, and a one-month in-use clock.
-A cheaper label doesn't rewrite any of that.
-It just changes who bills whom.
+The lived experience of Saxenda is a daily shot in the abdomen before breakfast — usually before the coffee finishes brewing — a one-week titration cadence, a 12-week verdict, and a one-month in-use clock written on a Post-it stuck to the fridge.
+A cheaper label rewrites none of that.
+It changes who bills whom.

-And in Korea specifically, where weekly Wegovy and Mounjaro pens have reset expectations, "it's daily" is a real friction point.
-A generic price tag alone won't flip that preference for every patient.
+In Korea specifically, where weekly Wegovy and Mounjaro pens have reset expectations, "it's daily" is a real friction point.
+A generic price tag alone will not flip that preference for every patient.

 What a generic changes is the sticker.
-What it doesn't change: the 1-week titration, the 12-week checkpoint, the 1-month in-use window, and the need to learn a daily injection workflow.
+What it does not change: the 1-week titration, the 12-week checkpoint, the 1-month in-use window, and the daily injection workflow every patient still has to learn.

-Where the real difference shows up — and it's not the price tag
+Where the real difference shows up — not on the price tag

-Here's the part that gets missed.
+Here's the part nobody tells you on the forums.
 Two liraglutide pens with the same molecule can still deliver distinctly different first months.

-In Korean clinics, the parts that diverge between brand and generic tend to be:
+In Korean clinics, the parts that tend to diverge between brand and generic are:

 • pen grip and the readability of the dose dial